gregstoll/populationcenters/README.md

 - 2 counties: over an hour before I gave up

 ## Memoize squared distance between counties in a non-static HashMap
+I addressed the static part by initializing the HashMap and passing down a non-mutable reference when we do the calculations.
+This meant it didn't need to be wrapped in a Mutex anymore.

+Unfortunately I didn't commit this code.

+- 1 county: 7.8 seconds (yikes!)
+- 2 counties: over an hour before I gave up

-Memoize squared distance between counties in a HashMap 1 county: 4.06 seconds (uh-oh)
+## Memoize squared distance between counties in a Vec<>
-2 counties: ...

-had to put in a Mutex, get rid of that by not making it static

-next try using a big Array?
+The HashMap is actually more powerful than we need here - if we just use the index of each county as a "key", we can keep all the distances in a Vec<> and look them up much more easily.

+Code is at revision [f8a0cd36](https://github.com/gregstoll/populationcenters/blob/f8a0cd36ac03d077c57ccad54bf910351342fcd5/find_nearest_counties.rs)

+- 1 county: 0.7 seconds
+- 2 counties: 372 seconds (6.2 minutes) - this is ~3x faster than the previous fastest non-parallel version!